A useful exercise that develops the way you define success in your life

 Professional goals

-Make a big positive impact on how we give back to our communities
+• Make a significant positive impact on how we give back to our communities

-Your second alternative is to piece them together into one overarching storyboard, which flows seamlessly.
+Your second alternative is to combine them into one overarching storyboard, which flows seamlessly.
 This could be a series of compelling statements that will stir your emotions and ignite your motivation, creating clarity and focus on being the most successful version of you.

 You don't need to write pages and pages, nor do you need to over-engineer it.
 Simplicity is key!
-Ensure that it is a true reflection of the authentic you and your goals, aspirations and dreams.
+Please ensure that it genuinely reflects your authentic goals, aspirations and dreams.

 Step 3: Validate your definition

-If the answer is no to any of the above, go back and rework your definition.
+If the answer is no to any of the above, could you go back and rework your definition?
 If you can honestly, hand on heart, answer yes, then fantastic, you have completed the working blueprint of your success definition.
-Scare and excite.jpg595 KB

 The hidden gem from completing this exercise

 Think about it for a moment.
 When two people first get together in an intimate relationship, which they both believe could be the one for life, there are hours of conversations about goals, aspirations and dreams on both sides.
-But what can happen over time is that these conversations subside and become less frequent.
-There was once aligned or convergent thinking around their definition of success, there are now individual definitions heading in different directions.
+But over time, these conversations can subside and become less frequent.
+There was once aligned or convergent thinking around their definition of success; individual definitions are now heading in different directions.
 The result is two people with little in common or – worst case – a failed relationship.

-Armed with your definition of success, you’ll be better equipped to communicate and share your wants and needs with your boss, peer colleagues, team, partner, children and so on.
-Plus, you’ll be much better equipped to help others unlock their own definition, too.
+Armed with your definition of success, you’ll be better equipped to communicate and share your wants and needs with your boss, peer colleagues, team, partner, children, etc. Plus, you’ll be much better equipped to help others unlock their own definition.

-Keep perfecting your story until it resonates to the extent that you can almost feel butterflies at the thought of accomplishing your true potential.
+• Keep perfecting your story until it resonates so you can almost feel butterflies at the thought of accomplishing your true potential.
 Think big!